2021 Bond Referendum Question Overview

-On the April 6, 2021 consolidated election ballot, the Village of Glencoe Board of Trustees is requesting voter authority to issue $10 million in General Obligation Bonds to fund the next three years of community improvements.
+Glencoe voters approved the $10 million in General Obligation Bonds on April 6, 2021.
+The Village of Glencoe Board of Trustees requested voter authority to issue $10 million in General Obligation Bonds to fund the next three years of community improvements.
 These capital projects include storm water management improvements, sanitary sewer improvements, street resurfacing and sidewalk replacement and installation.
 These include several critical infrastructure projects and necessary maintenance improvements throughout Glencoe.
-As a non-home rule community, the Village requires voter authorization to borrow for long-term capital investment, which is done through the issuance of long-term debt.
+As a non-home rule community, the Village required voter authorization to borrow for long-term capital investment, which was done through the issuance of long-term debt.

 Question to Voters on April 6, 2021

 Shall the Village of Glencoe, Cook County, Illinois, undertake storm sewer improvements, sanitary sewer upgrades, street resurfacing and lighting, and sidewalk installation and replacement, all on property owned by the Village or over which the Village has sufficient easements, and issue its general obligation bonds to the amount of $10,000,000 for the purpose of paying the costs thereof, said bonds bearing interest at not to exceed the rate of 6.00% per annum?

 The proposed projects listed below have a long useful life and are necessary to maintain the Village's critical infrastructure:

 Improvements include the ongoing engineering review and investigation of the Metropolitan Water Reclamation District's (MWRD) mandated Infiltration/Inflow Control Program (IICP) requirements.

 Improvements include the Village's ongoing residential sidewalk replacement program through out the community.
 In addition to other key improvements.